wences-sanchez/Knowledge-Base/Introduction to AWS (Legacy).md

 	- ## Chapter 2: Overview of AWS
 		- AWS uses "Pay-as-you-go" pricing, billed in seconds (or milliseconds)
 		- AWS begun with the necessity of separating the infrastructure of the users using it
-		- What is an Availability Zone? #carta
+		- What is an Availability Zone? #flashcard
 			- A set of datacenters.
 But remember! **The availability zone names are randomly generated**
 	- ---
 	- ## Chapter 3: Security and Identity
 		- Amazon Inspector analysed application security
 		- ### Illustrating IAM
-			- IAM is free and included in every AWS account. #space
+			- IAM is free and included in every AWS account. #spaced
 			- You can simply create groups to make the management simpler.
 			- A policy has several fields: #flashcard
 				- Apart the `Version` , and inside the `Statement` :
 				- The _Effect_ (_allow_ or _deny_)
 				- The _Action_
 				- and the _Resource(s)_
-			- What makes the roles special from the groups? #carta
+			- What makes the roles special from the groups? #flashcard
 				- That not only a user can use the role, but a service can assume the role as well.
 Or the device that the developer is using (i.e. a virtual machine) as an extra security layer.
 			-
 		- ### Summarising Secrets Manager
-			- What can AWS Secrets Manager do? #carta
+			- What can AWS Secrets Manager do? #flashcard
 				- It rotates the secrets and passwords.
 But it can also wrap your passwords and change them by replacing them in your code with a request for your password, which is then sent to the service that requires it.
 				- And with this, it means you no longer have to store passwords in your code.
 				- Not only that, it can also rotate both the location and surface where they are stored.
 		-
 		- ### Demonstrating  Directory Service
-			- AWS Directory Service provides a directory for you, a managed AD #space
+			- AWS Directory Service provides a directory for you, a managed AD #spaced
 	- ---
 	- ## Chapter 4: Compute
 		-